-If you are looking for a truly unforgettable experience, catch a breathtaking view of Mt.
+If you are looking for a truly unforgettable experience with your date or with girlfriends, catch a breathtaking view of Mt.
 Rainier from a hot air balloon.
 Seattle Ballooning offers one-of-a-kind experiences with a route that begins at the City of Enumclaw and takes you over rivers, lakes, farmland, and gives you a unique view of the stunning Mount Rainier.
 When your flight comes to an end, you enjoy a toast with champagne while nibbling on brie and fresh croissants, provided by the pilot and crew.
 Private rides or a shared trip with up to eight passengers are available.
-Rides are available May thru September 29, There’s still time to book!
+Rides are available May thru September.

 Northwest Trek Wildlife Park

-Nature lovers and photographers benefit from a trip to Northwest Trek, where guided tram rides and walking paths take visitors through the 725–acre Wildlife Park nestled in the forest near Mt.
+If you or your or your travel partners are nature lovers and photographers you will definitely want to book a trip to Northwest Trek, where guided tram rides and walking paths take visitors through the 725–acre Wildlife Park nestled in the forest near Mt.
 Rainier.
-It is home to over 200 North American animals that can be seen by tram in the 435-acre free roaming area, or by foot on hiking paths that pass through a variety of habitats where exhibits with like species live together.
+It is home to over 200 North American animals that can be seen by tram in the 435-acre free-roaming area, or by foot on hiking paths that pass through a variety of habitats where exhibits with like species live together.